MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 Run `inv -l` to get a list of all available tasks.

-## Notes

-By default the import set the visible argument to true, on this option the py3270 is running the wc3270.exe, but is you set the visible to false, the py3270 will run the ws3270.exe.

 ## Keyword Documentation

 You can find the keywords documentation [here](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html)

 ## Keyword Tests

-To run all the library tests, you will need to create a user in the https://www.pub400.com/ website.
+To run all the library tests, you will need to create a user on the https://www.pub400.com/ website.

 ## WIKI
-For more information visit this repository [Wiki](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki).
+For more information visit the repository [Wiki](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki).

 ## Authors
    - **Altran -** [Altran Web Site](https://www.altran.com/us/en/)